HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 ### Conditional required field attributes

-1. **example:** An example valid value for the metadata field.
+1. **example:** Two example valid values for the metadata field, separated by a semicolon.
 This attribute is required for all fields except those that reference a core, module, or ontology schema and those for which providing an example might bias data contributors.
 The *example* value will appear in the metadata spreadsheet and be displayed in the Metadata Dictionary on the Data Portal.

     Example:

         "project_role": {
             "description": "Primary role of the individual in the project.", "type": "string",
-            "example": "principal investigator",
+            "example": "principal investigator; clinician",
             ...
         }